 Mushrooms are more than 90% water.
 Their production necessarily involves a considerable amount of water, much of which must be reasonably high quality.
 A US study estimated that 293L of water is required to produce a single kilo of mushrooms!
 However, this included 229L for electricity and other energy production.
-If this is deducted, this still suggests that 64L water/kg mushroom is required, of which the major uses are for compost production, spawn and supplements and on-site use69 (Figure 44).
+If this is deducted, this still suggests that 64L water/kg mushroom is required, of which the major uses are for compost production, spawn and supplements and on-site use65 (Figure 46).
 While this estimate of 64L/kg appears high, it may be a considerable underestimation, as does not appear to include water used for washing and sanitising equipment and facilities, or that used by workers.

 Access to water is already a key issue faced by some composting facilities and farms.
-Even where bore water is available, high salt content may limit its use or mean it must first be desalinated.
+Even where bore water is available, high salt content may limit its use.
 Many Australian farms currently use town water.
 While this ensures that water is of suitable microbial and chemical quality for all purposes, water restrictions during drought periods can affect farm operations.